MiggyMike/open-fights/README.md

 ---

+Welcome to my first Summer Sprint!

+Here I will be doing 2 things:

+[1] Refamiliarizing myself with Ruby on Rails(RoR) [a]Primarily using Rails Backend
+[2]Integrating JS frontend-framework, React

 ### Overview

-I've found a particular interest in Ruby on Rails as my first learned programming language, 2018/19.
-More recently, picking up JS and the React framework via General Assembly SEI cohort 10/2020-01/2021.
-Both, langauges I really have a great time working through and learning.
-Once I completed my cohort with GA, I knew at some point I wanted to see what and how I could use Rails backend and React on frontend.
+I learned RoR back in 2018/2019 in a self-paced web development program.
+While more recently, I completed a Software Engineering Immersive program.
+In this program, I went picked up the MERN/PERN stack.
+Learning JS and the frontend framework, React, has been quite challenging and fun.
+However, as I came upon completing my cohort, and working within the PERN stack things started to click as far as seeing some similarities between that and my RoR project.
+More so the Postgres.

+At that moment, I began to find different appreciation between the two languages.
+I knew I had to try them out together - Here we are.

+I'll be using Rails for the backend and React on the frontend.

 After some searching, I came across this YouTube tutorial [Let's Build a CRUD app with Rails and React](https://www.youtube.com/watch?v=iqh9enFWHuY).

 So I gave it a shot here!

 ### Purpose

-My main goal here was to get reacquainted with Ruby on Rails, as well as intergrating React for a 3week spring.
-Throughout this process, I documented the steps I took to revisit and attempt to build some thing later on down the line from my documented notes alone.
-I plan to do a few more sprints over the courese of the summer, to become a bit more accquainted with marrying the two languages.
+My main goal here was to get reacquainted with Ruby on Rails, as well as intergrating React for a 3-week sprint.
+Throughout this process, I documented the steps in a bullet journal to later revisit and build some thing from my documented notes alone.
+I plan to do a few more sprints over the courese of the summer (2021), to become a bit more accquainted with marrying the two languages.

 ---